 Nothing is more frustrating than not getting your network signal, or having to wait for it.
 A lot of times it’s not your connection—it’s your router’s range.
 Many people don’t realize that walls and cabinets can block the signal.
 (It is, after all, a radio wave.)
 And a lot of times, simply repositioning the router in a different room or moving it to a central location in your home or office can help.
 But there’s another step you can take: You can buy a “repeater.”

 A repeater, which you can buy for less than $100, is designed to work with your router and expand your signal’s range, helping it reach a greater area in your home or office.
 The repeater should be placed between your router and the areas that need better coverage.
 If you take steps to make sure there are no obstacles between the router and the repeater, as well as the repeater and the other rooms, you should get the performance you want (and decrease the amount of complaining from others in your house!).
 In fact, you’ll be a hero.

-This is one feature many people don't take advantage of, simply because they're familiar with plugging directly in to a printer not far away.
-But, if you have a printer with wireless capacity, life is about to get easier.
-When you're about to print, first check your available wireless networks.
-If you see your printer's "name/model" listed, click on that network.
+This is one feature many people don’t take advantage of, simply because they’re familiar with plugging directly into a printer not far away.
+But, if you have a printer with wireless capabilities, life is about to get easier.
+When you’re about to print, first check your available wireless networks.
+If you see your printer’s “name/model” listed, click on that network.